caltechlibrary/cell-atlas/about.md

 ## What’s New

-**Edition 2.2** introduces minor content changes and expanded scientist profiles.
+**Edition 2.3** introduces minor content changes and expanded scientist profiles.
 If you use the [offline version](download.html), download the latest file to get the new content.
 Similarly, if you have downloaded any individual videos we encourage you to check for a new version.

 ***Previous updates***:

+*Edition 2.2 (July 2022) optimized interface performance and added a species list feature to the Phylogenetic Tree."

 *Edition 2.1 (December 2021) introduced new interface features, improvements in site performance, and minor edits to videos and text to correct errors and incorporate new information from recent literature.*